oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/create-database-custom-image/create-database-custom-image.md

 ### Prerequisites

-This lab requires completion of the following:
+This lab requires the completion of the following:

 * Completion of **Lab1**